 “It’s throughout all the private schools here,” New York psychologist DeAnsin Parker told the Herald Tribune.
 “It’s not as if there is one school where this is the culture.
 This is the culture.”

 This video discusses Focalin which is a nervous system stimulant used for the treatment of attention-deficit hyperactivity disorder (ADHD).

 Types of Stimulants Seen in High Schools

 The medications used by high school students today are commonly prescribed to treat attention deficit disorder and attention deficit hyperactivity disorder.
 While these drugs tend to calm down patients who have been diagnosed with these disorders, the drugs work very differently in the rest of the population.
 Students discover the drugs can rev up their energy levels, make them hyper-focused and even give them an elated feeling of well-being.

 The New York Times lists features of the most popular drugs used for this purpose, including:

-· Focalin – Like Vyvanse, there is no generic available for this drug, which was introduced to the market in 2005.
+- Focalin – Like Vyvanse, there is no generic available for this drug, which was introduced to the market in 2005.
 The effects are similar to Adderall and Vyvanse, lasting about eight to 10 hours.
-However, some students experience unpleasant side effects like headache and jitters when they take certain mixtures of this drug.
+However, some students experience unpleasant side effects like headaches and jitters when they take certain mixtures of this drug.